RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5005-O/Datasheet/README.md

 ### Applications

 * Wireless Sensor Network
 * Environmental monitoring
 * Wireless data transmission
 * Data acquisition in Industrial environment
 * Location and tracking of personnel or moving objects
 * Extend coverage for wired application by adding wireless interfaces

 ### Main Features

 * Flexible building block design, which enables modular function realization and expansion
 * With high-speed interconnection connectors in the WisBlock Base board to ensure the signal integrity
 * Supports multiple types of low power MCUs
 * Supports multiple types of sensors.
 A single board can support a combination of up to four different types of sensors
-*	Provides interface for additional extensions
+* Provides an interface for additional extensions
 * Low power battery power supply
 * Supports lithium battery charging
 * Supports solar charging
 * Fulfills Industrial level design
 * Compact size, the minimum size is: 60 x 30&nbsp;mm

 ### Typical Application